EldridgeChan/Elementalist/Assets/Visuals/Downloaded/GameFXexport/Readme.txt

-I do not claim the ownership of this asset.
+The ownership of the asset belongs to ppeldo.
 This free asset is downloaded at: https://ppeldo.itch.io/2d-pixel-art-game-spellmagic-fx Download date: 2/8/2024